didillysquat/VTK2022/README.md

 As we touched on earlier, bam format is binary and not human readable.
 In order to read a bam file you will have to convert it to sam format.

-> **Exercise XXX**: Use [samtools](http://www.htslib.org/) to look at the first 10 lines of the bam files in human readable format.
+> **Exercise**: Use [samtools](http://www.htslib.org/) to look at the first 10 lines of the bam files in human readable format.
 How will you install it?
 Would you use conda or install it from source?

 To run the Cell Ranger analysis of our data we want to run the `cellranger count` method.
 Take a look at the diagram in the below link to see what it is doing.